Hajjah, Palestine

 Hajjah (حجة) is a Palestinian village in the northern West Bank, located eighteen kilometers west of Nablus in the Qalqilya Governorate of the State of Palestine.
 According to the Palestinian Central Bureau of Statistics, the town had a population of 2,659 inhabitants in 2017.

+Hajjah features remains from the Israelite, Byzantine, and Early Muslim periods.
+There are claims it is likely to have hosted inhabitants from the Tribe of Menashe.
+In the Roman and Byzantine eras, it has been identified as Kfar Hagai or Kiryat Hagga, a Samaritan village, with mentions in ancient inscriptions and Samaritan sources.
+The village was inhabited by Samaritans through the Byzantine and Early Islamic periods, evident from the discovery of Mikvehs and stone menorahs.
+Under Mamluk rule, a mosque was constructed.

+The village's en-Naby Rabbah shrine, atop a tell, is believed to be the tomb of a saint, which has been suggested by one historian to be Baba Rabba, a 4th-century Samaritan leader, serving as a guardian of crops.
+This site was declared a nature reserve in 1986.

 Location

 Hajja is located 15.9 km east of Qalqiliya.
-It is bordered by Kafr Qaddum and Immatin to the east, Al Funduq and Jinsafut to the south, Kafr ‘Abbush, Kafr Laqif and Baqat al Hatab to the west, and Kur to the north.
+It is bordered by Kafr Qaddum and Immatin to the east, Al Funduq and Jinsafut to the south, Kafr ‘Abbush, Kafr Laqif and Baqat al-Hatab to the west, and Kur to the north.

 History and archaeology

 Potsherds from the Iron Age, Byzantine and Early Muslim periods have been found at Hajja.

 Jewish scholars claim that during the Iron Age, Hajjah hosted inhabitants from the Israelite Tribe of Menashe.

+Iron Age

+The earliest potsherds indicate that Hajja was inhabited during the Iron Age, with some claims it was likely inhabited by the Tribe of Menashe.

 Hellenistic to Byzantine period

-Magen identified Hajja with Kfar Hagai (כפר חגי), an ancient Samaritan village from the Hellenistic period.
+Archaeologist Yitzhak Magen identified Hajja with Kfar Hagai (כפר חגי), an ancient Samaritan village from the Hellenistic period.
 A votive inscription of the third or second century BCE from Mount Gerizim, the holiest site in Samaritanism and then the site of a major temple, reads "That which Ḥaggai son of Qimi from Kfar Ḥaggai offered".

 In later Samaritan sources, the village is referred to as "Kiryat Hagga (קרית חגה), the current Arabic name being a direct rendition.
 It was mentioned as the birthplace of Baba Rabba, who built several synagogues in the area, including in the village of Hagga.
 The Tolidah, a Samaritan historical work, mentions a man named Geber Ben-Karmi of Kiryat Hagga.
 Mikvehs found in the village indicate that Samaritans inhabited the village during the Byzantine and Early Islamic periods.

+A field survey by Ze'ev Erlich and Meir Roiter discovered five stone menorah reliefs in Hajjah, some accompanied by plant decorations, repurposed on contemporary buildings.
+Dated by the surveyors to the Byzantine period, these menorahs are believed to have originally adorned Samaritan structures.